Local wildlife biologist wins state award for private land conservation efforts - Salisbury Post

 Local wildlife biologist wins state award for private land conservation efforts

-SALISBURY — During a staff meeting last month, John Isenhour got a message that he needed to call his boss.
+SALISBURY — During a staff meeting last month, John Isenhour got a message that he needed to call Tim Gestwicki, the leader of the North Carolina Wildlife Federation.

-Isenhour, a private wildlife biologist for the North Carolina Wildlife Federation, immediately dialed up Tim Gestwicki, the organization’s state director.
+Isenhour, a private wildlife biologist for the North Carolina Wildlife Resources Commission, immediately dialed up Tim Gestwicki.
 On the other end of the line, Gestwicki started the conversation by asking Isenhour a question.

 “He wanted to know if I had a suit,” Isenhour said.

-Note: Editor’s Note: This story has been updated since it was originally published to reflect the correct names of the organizations mentioned.